 Useful for when you want to include hands in a shot, which adds a sense of personalisation & realism, but you can’t

 A tripod is also a great way to make the most of the natural light, by allowing you to take easily photos with a longer exposure, without the shakey blur you’d get shooting handheld.

-I use and recommend this (affiliate link) Manfrotto Compact Tripod with 3 Way Head – it has a built-in arm for hands-free overhead shots.
+I recommend a sturdy [affiliate link] 3-way overhead tripod like this one, which has a built-in arm for hands-free overhead shots.
 I’ve used cheap tripods before, but they always feel kinda flimsy, and I’m not sure I’d trust my precious camera to something that might fall over in a slight cross-breeze.

-If you already have a regular tripod that you’re happy with, I recommend adding an arm or extender to your kit, so you can take those oh-so-popular overhead shots way more easily. something like this (affiliate link) Manfrotto Single Arm should do the trick
+If you already have a regular tripod that you’re happy with, I recommend adding an [affiliate link] arm or extender like this one to your kit, so you can take those oh-so-popular overhead shots way more easily.

 4. Remote Shutter Release

-A remote shutter release is a handheld button that allows you to operate your camera (that is, take photos) from a distance.
+A [affiliate link] remote shutter release is a handheld button that allows you to operate your camera (that is, take photos) from a distance.
 You need to make sure you get one that’ll work with your camera.
-I use this (affiliate link) Canon Remote Switch RS-60E3, which has a two-foot cable and works perfectly with my camera.

 A remote shutter release is particularly useful for: